 I have also worked as a fisheries technician (on the ADF&G Commercial Fisheries Fish Wheel Project) along many stretches of the Chilkat River.
 At many of the sites proposed to be filled in of changed in some way there is fish habitat which I have seen while working for AK Dept. of Fish and Game.
 I am also a biologist and I have an understanding of what fish need to successfully reproduce and grow in our rivers.
-The changes proposed for the highway will undermine the fish rearing habitat along the highway side of the Chilkat River, and as a concerned citizen I think much more research and planning would need to occur before this project could go forward in accordance with all applicable environmental laws.
+The changes proposed for the highway will undermine the fish rearing habitat along the highway side of the Chilkat River.